-Can It Still Be ‘Euro 2020’ in 2021?
-Sponsors Hope So
+Can it still be ‘Euro 2020’ in 2021?
+Sponsors hope so

 For companies that make physical, branded items, the pause could not have come at a worse time.
 Some were on the cusp of executing plans that had been hatched as long as 18 months ago, and beverage companies like Coke and Heineken would not only have worked on branding and promotion but also on shelving requirements for their customers, like major supermarkets.

-“As a longstanding UEFA partner, we fully support the decision to postpone Euro 2020 until the summer of 2021 and will work with UEFA on future plans,” Heineken said in a statement.

-Tournament-specific merchandise, like the millions of key chains, balls and T-shirts that were going to hit the shelves in the next weeks, will now most likely have to be stored in warehouses.
+Tournament-specific merchandise, like the millions of keychains, balls and T-shirts that were going to hit shelves in the coming weeks, will now most likely have to be stored in warehouses.

 But all the campaigns and merchandise may not be able to be simply rolled out as originally designed after the hiatus.
 Whenever soccer does return and the tournament can be played, it is clear that it will be in a different environment than when it was abruptly halted.
 Tournament hosts and sponsors, Crow said, will probably want to take into account the shock much of the world has endured.